Jailed Catalan leader could have sought immunity from European Parliament: court adviser

 Junqueras, the Catalan government’s former deputy leader, was sentenced to 13 years in prison in October.

-Szpunar said Junqueras’s conviction had brought to an end his mandate, but that he had been tried and convicted without the European Parliament having been given the opportunity to decide on his immunity.
+Szpunar said Junqueras’s conviction had brought his mandate as a European Parliament member (MEP) to an end, but that he had been tried and convicted without the parliament having been given the opportunity to decide on his immunity.

+The opinion, if followed by the court, would appear to give Junqueras grounds to challenge his conviction, but it was not clear if it would be enough to overturn it.
+The court was not immediately available for comment on the implications.

-Szpunar advised the court that the parliament should be able to decide whether to waive or defend the immunity of one of its members (MEP).
+Szpunar advised the court that the parliament should be able to decide whether to waive or defend the immunity of its members.

-That immunity means an MEP cannot be subject to detention or legal proceedings because of views expressed or votes cast, although it does not apply for an MEP who has committed an offence.
+That immunity means an MEP cannot be subject to detention or legal proceedings because of views expressed or votes cast, although it does not apply to an MEP who has committed an offence.

 The Spanish government was not immediately available for comment on the opinion.